Toronto Varsity Blues women's ice hockey

-The Toronto Varsity Blues women's ice hockey program represents the University of Toronto in the Ontario University Athletics conference of U Sports.
+The Toronto Varsity Blues women's ice hockey team is an ice hockey team that represents the University of Toronto in the Ontario University Athletics conference of U Sports.
 Three-time Olympic medalist Vicky Sunohara has served as head coach since the 2011–12 season.

 History

 On December 12, 1922, the Lady Blues joined the Ladies Ontario Hockey Association (LOHA) and paid dues of eleven dollars: six dollars association fee, five dollars one time fee.
 The Lady Blues were the LOHA Provincial Champions in 1924.
 In 1925, the Lady Blues withdrew from the LOHA, taking issue with certain unsatisfactory aspects of competition and debate as to the acceptable definition of womanhood.

 In 1993, (although the Lady Blues won 13 of the last 15 provincial championships), a task force recommended that the University of Toronto cut the team for financial reasons.
 Justine Blainey, a member of the team, organized a "Save the Team" night that raised over $8,000.
 She personally called 100 alumni during a one-week fundraising blitz.
 Blainey had previously earned national recognition as she endured five different court cases before finally having her case heard by the Supreme Court of Canada in 1986 because the Metro Toronto Hockey League denied her the opportunity to play hockey for them in 1981.

-During the 2000-01 regular season, the Lady Blues accumulated an undefeated record with 22 wins and no losses or ties.
-They outscored all opponents by a 114-14 margin.
-In the OUA playoffs, the Lady Blues defeated Toronto rival York University by a 4-1 mark and shut out Laurier 5-0 to win the OUA championship.
+During the 2000–01 regular season, the Lady Blues accumulated an undefeated record with 22 wins and no losses or ties.
+They outscored all opponents by a 114–14 margin.
+In the OUA playoffs, the Lady Blues defeated Toronto rival York University by a 4–1 mark and shut out Laurier 5–0 to win the OUA championship.

 Heading into the 2001 National Championships, the Lady Blues were seeded Number 1 overall.
 The Lady Blues first game was a resounding 12–1 victory over the hosting Calgary Dinos.
 In the semifinal, the Lady Blues would proceed to eliminate the McGill Martlets by a 4–1 tally.
-The championship game was a closer affair, with the Lady Blues besting the Regina Cougars in a 4-3 triumph.
+The championship game was a closer affair, with the Lady Blues besting the Regina Cougars in a 4–3 triumph.
 It was the Lady Blues first national championship in CIS women’s hockey.
 Of note, the Varsity Blues managed to defeat every other top team in the nation that season.
-The teams that were defeated included Regina, Concordia, Alberta, McGill and Saskatchewan, as the Lady Blues finished with an overall win loss record of 35-0-0.
+The teams that were defeated included Regina, Concordia, Alberta, McGill and Saskatchewan, as the Lady Blues finished with an overall win loss record of 35–0–0.